Skip to main content

 /helloworld: endpoint (In case of http and graphql sources.
 Can be groupId in case of Kafka for ex.)

 We are exposing an endpoint with a get method on http protocol.
-This endpoint is calling a an eventhandler called helloworld in the second line.
+This endpoint is calling an eventhandler called helloworld in the second line.
 Event handlers can be functions written in typescript, javascript or yaml workflows in Godspeed's DSL format.
 In the above example the helloworld function exists in src/functions directory.

 Example HTTP Schema